 Sometimes the best shot isn’t from the highest viewpoint.
 I’ve visited Petřin Hill several times at different times of year, and have found that the best views of Prague are from the park, rather than the Petřin lookout tower at the top of the hill.

 The best entry point for Petřin Park is Hellichova, off Ujezd, which runs from Mala Strana to Smichov.
 I follow one of the winding paths up the hill until a crossroads of several paths.
-If you’re visiting Prague in winter, this area is the ideal height for Prague night shots, and there are also great views to the left to Mala Strana and across to Prague Castle.
+If you’re visiting Prague in winter, this area is the ideal height for Prague night shots, where you’ll see several Prague towers clustered together, and there are also great views to the left to Mala Strana and across to Prague Castle.

 If you’re in Prague in springtime, daytime is a much better bet.
 Those bare winter trees will by April have thrown off the shackles of the cold, and the park is full of stunning white blossom trees.
 It’s a wonderful sight, and the blossom trees make great foregrounds for views over the churches of Mala Strana, St Vitus’ Cathedral and the Old Town.